CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.5 Virtualization.md

 A virtualization server enables the operation of virtual IT systems, integrates the systems in the data center and controls their connection to other infrastructure elements, eg. B. networks and storage networks.
 Failure to plan how to integrate the virtualization servers technically and organizationally into the existing infrastructure can result in responsibilities for different areas not being clearly defined, such as: For applications, operating systems and network components.
 Furthermore, the responsibilities of different areas may overlap, or there may be no appropriate rights structure to separate administrative accesses for the different areas.
 ### 2 2 Incorrect virtualization configuration

 Virtualization changes the way servers are provisioned.
 Resources such as CPU, RAM, network connectivity, and storage are typically configured centrally through a management system and are no longer dictated by hardware and cabling.
 This can lead to faster configuration errors.
-If, for example, a highly vulnerable virtual IT system is mistakenly placed in an external DMZ, it can be reached from the Internet and thus be exposed to an increased risk.
+If, for example, a highly vulnerable virtual IT system is incorrectly placed in an external DMZ, this can be accessed from the Internet and thus exposed to an increased risk.

 ### 2 3 Insufficient resources for virtual IT systems